Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Acknowledgements

 \section{Acknowledgements}

-This research was carried out as part of the 2018 REU program at the School of Mathematics at University of Minnesota, Twin Cities.
-The authors are grateful for the support of NSF RTG grant DMS-1745638 and making the program possible.
-The authors would like to thank Professor Victor Reiner for providing both guidance and independence in their research efforts.
-The authors would also like to thank Eric Stucky for his edits to this paper.
-Finally, the authors would like to especially thank Amal Mattoo for his contributions to our research.
+A portion of this research was carried out as part of the 2018 REU program at the School of Mathematics at University of Minnesota, Twin Cities.
+The first three authors are grateful for the support of NSF RTG grant DMS-1745638 and making the program possible, as well as to thank Professor Victor Reiner for providing both guidance and independence in their research efforts.
+The first three authors would also like to thank Eric Stucky for his edits to this paper and Amal Mattoo for his contributions to this research.
+The fourth author was supported by the Trond Mohn Foundation project ``Algebraic and Topological Cycles in Complex and Tropical Geometries''.
+He thanks Victor Reiner for introducing him to the first three authors, and Kevin Iga for the discussion on critical groups.
+All authors thank the anonymous referee for the thorough reading and comments.